Alluxio/alluxio/cpp/README.md

-- You will get a static link library libfilesystem.a, a shared link library libsharedfilesystem.so in cpp/build/src and an execuable file FileSystemTest in cpp/bin, you can link .a or .so file to your own cpp project. when calling alluxio cpp API, you need to add this
+- You will get a static link library libfilesystem.a, a shared link library libsharedfilesystem.so in cpp/build/src and an execuable file FileSystemTest in cpp/bin, you can link .a or .so file to your own cpp project. when calling alluxio cpp API, you need to add .h file to your file
 ```
 #include <FileSystem.h>
 ```